wavefrontHQ/docs/pages/doc/alerts_manage.md

 ## Create Alert Video

 Users with the **Alerts** permission follow a step-by-step process to create an alert.
 Watch this 90 second video.
+Note that this video was created in 2021 and some of the information in it might have changed.
+It also uses the 2021 version of the UI.

 <p>
 <iframe id="kmsembed-1_e655iog1" width="608" height="402" src="https://vmwaretv.vmware.com/embed/secure/iframe/entryId/1_e655iog1/uiConfId/49694343/st/0" class="kmsembed" allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" referrerPolicy="no-referrer-when-downgrade"  frameborder="0" alt="creating alerts with step-by-step process"></iframe>